plone/training/transmogrifier/pipeline.rst

   This is useful for modifying and manipulating the start of each item's path, mainly used for the Plone site name.
   Items exported with jsonify include the Plone site name in the path.
-  You'll likely want to remove this so that all items are imported at the root of the site, instead of an extra level down.
+  When you remove this, all items are imported at the root of the site instead of an extra level down.
   It is also helpful if you want to move content to be in a different folder.

 example